anthonykasza/hdc_experiments/README.md

 --------
 - language
   - n-grams (aka k-mers), where n can be letters, words, sentences, or any symbol
+    - most ngrams will not be present in a
+      - vector space
+        - aka language (letter sequence)
+        - aka graph (path)
+      - this means that these combinatoric spaces will have very sparse statistics
   - 't' = [101..111]
   - 'h' = [010..001]
   - 'e' = [101..110]